 “So Moses cried out to the LORD, saying, “What shall I do to this people?
 A little more and they will stone me.”
 (Exodus 17:4, NASB).

 They wanted to stone Joshua and Caleb.
-These were the men who spoke life and had faith that Adonai would give them the good land and destroy the giants.
+These were the men who spoke life and believed that Adonai would give them the good land and destroy the giants.

 “But the entire congregation threatened to stone Joshua and Caleb.
 Then the glory of the LORD appeared to all the Israelites at the Tent of Meeting” (Numbers 14:10, BSB).